 Despite all that is going on in the world, we have noticed in the past few months an uptick in the Federal Aviation Administration (the “FAA”)’s scrutiny of aircraft operations, specifically those operations that cross the border from legal Part 91 operations into “sham” dry lease or illegal charter territory.
 Because of the FAA’s noticeably increased interest in aircraft leasing schemes and operational structures, a few of our clients have asked us to confirm the compliance of their aircraft operations, and it may be wise for you to do the same.

 Warning to Pilots

-For the reasons stated above, any party involved in the operation of an aircraft under a dry lease, fractional ownership, or time sharing arrangement, whether that party be the owner, manager, pilot of the aircraft or otherwise, would be wise to have legal counsel review the aircraft’s current operation to confirm it complies with the FAA’s regulations and guidance thereunder.
+For the reasons stated above, any party involved in the operation of an aircraft under a dry lease, fractional ownership, or time sharing arrangement, whether that party is the owner, manager, pilot of the aircraft, or otherwise, would be wise to have legal counsel review the aircraft’s current operation to confirm it complies with the FAA’s regulations and guidance thereunder.

 If you have any questions or would like to discuss the structure of your current aircraft operation, including whether it is compliant with FAA regulations, please do not hesitate to reach out to Brennan Block via email at email@example.com or by phone at (515) 242-2441.

-This blog is for general informative purposes only and should not be construed or relied upon for legal advice.
+This blog is for general informational purposes only and should not be construed or relied upon for legal advice.